JAK0TA/DocumentationBuilder/README.md

 ```

 will be coped without the leading `*` into the file `Demo/Index.rst`.
-And if `TocTree:` is set, this file will also be added to the TocTree in the root `Index.rst`.
+And if `TocTree:` is set, this file will also be added to the TocTree in the main `Index.rst`.

-You can add multiple blocks to one file.
+You can add multiple DocBlocks wherever you want  to one file.
-But it is important that the indent of every line in one block stays the same.
+But it is important that the indent of every line stays the same per DocBlock.

 ### Run the build script from your project root